JafarAbdi/robotics_arm/README.md

 # robotics_arm
-this's a driver for a 5 DOF robotics arm I used tenssy as MCU
+this's a driver for a 5 DOF robotics arm, I used tenssy as MCU.

 ##TODO##